How to Fix Lumpy Acrylic Paint

 • Once the paint has been rehydrated, you can start using it again just like you would fresh acrylic paint!
 Experiment with different techniques and enjoy creating new works of art.

-Surprise facts: How to Make Chrome Spray Paint Shiny
+Surprise facts: How Long between Spray Paint Coats

 Why is My Acrylic Paint So Thick